brendanmeyer/PKITools/README.md

 Simple function to get certificate info from Active Directory Certificate Authority

 ## What it does
-Get-CertificatAuthority : Get the Active Directory object of the Certficate Authorities configured to issue certificates on a Domain.
+Get-CertificateAuthority : Get the Active Directory object of the Certficate Authorities configured to issue certificates on a Domain.

 Get-CaLocationString : Get the list of Certificate Authorities on the domain and output the Location Strings used to connect to them.
 Connection strings are in the form of Server\CAName